Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 ### DATA ANALYSIS

-Following, a brief analysis of the data aquired.
+Following, a brief analysis of the data acquired.
 The purpose of this analysis is merely to identify functionalities that could be formalized into _requirements_ and functionalities that could be postponed or discarded.

-First of all, the data aquired regarding personal information about users showed pretty clear results.
+First of all, the data acquired regarding personal information about users showed pretty clear results.
 In particular:

 1. **95.1%** of interviewees do not have problems interacting with older/younger individuals.
 2. **97.6%** of interviewees do not have problems interacting with individuals of the opposite sex.